Virginia Court Records

 Are Driving Records Public in Virginia?

-Following the Virginia public records act, Virginia’s driving records are available for public access, except files made confidential.
+Following the Virginia Public Records Act, Virginia’s driving records are available for public access, except files made confidential.
 Individuals can only review private documents if the requestor has obtained a court order.
-Nevertheless, sealed records will be open for public view 75 years after the filing date.
+Nevertheless, sealed records are typically open for public view 75 years after the filing date.

 Driving records in Virginia contain information about an individual’s traffic convictions, traffic accidents, driver’s license suspension, revocations, and cancellations.
 It also confirms the status of a person’s driver’s license and any points incurred on the license.